pankajproject99/pluralproject/README.md

 					Check in Chrome Developer Tools --> Click on Element with Arrow --> Styles(will show bootstrap.min.css
 	11. Setup AuthorQuiz
 			Rename App.js to AuthorQuiz.js or Add
+			Make index.js to point AuthorQuiz.js instead of App